vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Vidhisvara--(under VS) L. q. by T. K.

 p.
-116 Vidiša-A (r. rising from Pariyātra m.)
+116 Vidiśa-A (r. rising from Pariyātra m.)

 B 27 29, Br II.
 16.28, Mār.
 54. 20.
 Vide Vetravati above; B-A city men tioned in Raghuvamsa 15.
 36 (Rāma gave to the two sons of Satrughna, Satrughatin and Subahu, the cities of Madbura and Vidisa); Meghaduta I. 24 states that Vidisā was the capital of the Dasarna country.
-In the Malavikāgnimitra (V. 1) Agni mitra is shown as enjoying himself on the banks of the Vidisā river and later on Pusyamitra refers to his son Agnimitra as Vaidisastha , Vaidiša would mean a city on the Vidisa).
+In the Malavikāgnimitra (V. 1) Agni mitra is shown as enjoying himself on the banks of the Vidisā river and later on Pusyamitra refers to his son Agnimitra as Vaidisastha , Vaidiśa would mean a city on the Vidisa).
 Vide Vadnera pldtes of Katacchuri Buddharāja in 360 of the Kalachuri era (i e. about 609 A. Do issued from 'Vaidisa-vāsakasaguta Vriental

 POONA